Lung cancer is the leading cause

 14% of new cancer cases and 28% of all cancer deaths

 each year in the United States.[2]
-Death rates
+Lung cancer

 for lung cancer in women surpassed those for breast